leason/slackin/Readme.md

-  -P, --path                 Path to serve slackin under -s, --silent               Do not print out warns or errors -c, --css <file>           Full URL to a custom CSS file to use on the main page
+  -P, --path                 Path to serve slackin under -s, --silent               Do not print out warns or errors -c, --css <file>           Full URL to a custom CSS file to use on the main page --url <url>                Full URL to ActiveDirectory controller --username <username>      Username of the AD user that will make queries --password <password>      Password of the AD user --baseDN <baseDN>          Base DN to search from in AD, ie: 'dc=domain,dc=com' --slackGroup <SlackGroup>  The AD group name to search
 ```

 **Important: if you use Slackin in single-channel mode, you'll only be